sfleischman105/sfleischman105.github.io/_posts/2018-2-9-turtles-why-rust.md

 turtles above it.
 And *my goodness!* This turtle is **HUGE**, there's so much I can do down here!
 And this ancient reptile *doesn't bat an eye* if you want to play with fire, unlike the ones above it.

-The mute alligator snapping turtle, _unfortunately_, has the back of it's shell filled with multiple poisonous swamps, and no danger signs to mark them.
+The mute alligator snapping turtle, _unfortunately_, has a back filled with multiple poisonous swamps, and no danger signs to mark them.
 It's uncomfortably easy to light a match down here and discover *__THE SWAMP WAS FILLED WITH METHANE.__*  That wood cabin you've spent hours building? _It's on fire now._
 And the fire-department is a couple turtles up,